Who was Carl Sagan and why is he important for Science, Science Communication and the public?

 CARL SAGAN – THE SCIENTISTS

-A son of Ukrainian Jewish immigrant, a curious boy, born in the poorer suburbs of New York in 1934, Carl Edward Sagan grew up to be one of the most influential astronomers of the 20th century.
+The son of a Ukrainian Jewish immigrant, a curious boy, born in the poorer suburbs of New York in 1934, Carl Edward Sagan grew up to be one of the most influential astronomers of the 20th century.
 According to his own words, he got interested in science at the very early age of four, when his parents took him to the 1939 New York World’s Fair (1).
-Soon after he started frequenting the local library where he’d read about nature, cosmology, and science fiction, trying to find or imagine the answers to his countless questions about the universe, the stars and everything related to them.
-He was a lucky child in terms of having his parent support his inquisitive character and providing him with science kits for children, books and magazines about science and on science fiction topics.
-His teachers viewed him a brilliant pupil and few expressed opinions he ought to be in school for gifted children.
-Later, in high-school, he recalls:
+Soon after he started frequenting the local library where he’d read about nature, cosmology, science fiction, where he tries to find or imagine the answers to his countless questions about the universe, the stars and everything related to them.
+He was a lucky child in terms of having his parent support his inquisitive character and providing him with science kits, books and science magazines for children.
+His teachers viewed him as a brilliant pupil, and few expressed opinions he ought to be in school for gifted children.
+Later, in high school, he recalls:

 “…A splendid day—when I began to suspect that if I tried hard I could do astronomy full-time, not just part-time.”(1)

 He was one of the few college applicants to be considered for admission at all at the age of sixteen.
-Finally, he was accepted in the University of Chicago.
+Finally, he was accepted into the University of Chicago.
 A promising young scientist, he had worked on various projects, including some classified projects for the American government and NASA.
-Despite his numerous contributions to science as a lecturer, researcher and mentor of graduate students, he was denied a tenure position in Harvard University where he was at the time an assistant professor.
-He co-authored more than 500 scientific papers and finished his career at Cornell after spending there almost 30 years as a tenured professor.
-He worked out the fact that greenhouse gasses a the most probable cause of the extreme global warming observed on Venus, and subsequently warned repeatedly the public, that similar effects might very well be in the working of the climate change observed on Earth (2).
-He also worked on studying Saturn and Jupiter’s atmosphere, a topic even more relevant in 2017 with the final stages of the Juno space craft and the reflection back to Sagan’s findings (3,4).
+Despite his numerous contributions to science as a lecturer, researcher and mentor of graduate students, he was denied a tenure position in Harvard University, where he was an assistant professor.
+He co-authored more than 500 scientific papers and finished his career at Cornell after spending almost 30 years as a tenured professor.
+He worked out that greenhouse gasses were the most probable cause of the extreme global warming observed on Venus, and subsequently warned the public that similar effects might very well be in the working of the climate change observed on Earth (2).
+He also studied Saturn and Jupiter’s atmosphere, a topic even more relevant in 2017 with the final stages of the Juno spacecraft and the reflection back to Sagan’s findings (3,4).
 He also drew a comparative evolution of the Martian and the Earth atmospheres based on the specific commonalities and differences between the two planets (5,6).

 CARL SAGAN – THE CELEBRITY

-Carl Sagan was a passionate advocate for science, rational thinking and popularization of scientific principles.
-He believed that as big part of the scientific research is carried out with public funding, the public deserves to be informed on a regular basis how their taxes are spent.
-Additionally, he was convinced that the popular approval of increasing budgets for scientific research depends on this.
-To contribute to that himself, Sagan participated in public science debates, he authored, co-authored and was an editor of more than 20 science related books, he was a frequent guest on television and radio shows.
-But what he is best known by the wide public, is his TV series “COSMOS”.
-The show about the origin and astonishing aspects of our own universe has been seen by as many as 500 million viewers in more than 60 countries after it was first aired in the 1920s (7).
-His nearly poetic descriptions of space and nature remained consistently true from a scientific standpoint as well, and have admittedly charmed many children into STEM related careers.
+Carl Sagan was a passionate advocate for science, rational thinking and the popularization of scientific principles.
+He believed that a big part of the scientific research is carried out with public funding, the public deserves to be informed regularly how their taxes are spent.
+Additionally, he was convinced that the widespread approval of increasing budgets for scientific research depends on this.
+To contribute to that himself, Sagan participated in public science debates.
+He authored, co-authored and was an editor of more than 20 science-related books.
+He was a frequent guest on television and radio shows.
+But what the wide public best knows him for is his TV series “COSMOS”.
+As many as 500 million viewers have seen the show about our universe’s origin and astonishing aspects in more than 60 countries after it was first aired in the 1920s (7).
+His nearly poetic descriptions of space and nature remained consistently accurate from a scientific standpoint and have admittedly charmed many children into STEM-related careers.

 THE CARL SAGAN EFFECT

-Why was Sagan a controversial figure when today we clearly appreciate his science and popularization efforts?
-Carl Sagan lived in a world in which science was still a somewhat elitist environment, reserved for the privileged few who were also willing to dedicate each waking hour to research.
-Academic institutes were still a rather closed society where only the best and brightest were allowed in.
-Conformism to the customs and rules of the scientific community was the norm in the early 1960’s.
+Why was Sagan a controversial figure when today we appreciate his science and popularization efforts?
+Carl Sagan lived in a world where science was still a somewhat elitist environment, reserved for the privileged few who were willing to dedicate each waking hour to research.
+Academic institutes were still a relatively closed society where only the best and brightest were allowed in.
+Conformism to the customs and rules of the scientific community was the norm in the early 1960s.
 Hobbies, if any, were better to have been as different as possible from scientific research and writing.
-The fact that Sagan dedicated part of his time to communicate science to the lay audience and thus being in the spotlights was rumored to be the unspoken thorn in the eyes of his peers.
-It is also the reason why, per the general opinion, the panel of scientists reviewing his membership application for the National Academy of Sciences denied his admission.
+Sagan dedicating part of his time to communicate science to the lay audience and thus being in the spotlights was rumoured to be the unspoken thorn in the eyes of his peers.
+It is also why, per the general opinion, the panel of scientists reviewing his membership application for the National Academy of Sciences denied his admission.

-The public loved Carl Sagan’s popular engagement and aspects of his communication became a popular culture phenomenon – ‘billions upon billions’ became somewhat of catch phrase, originating in the COSMOS series, and ‘sagan’ thus became a unit for measuring an immense number of anything.
+The public loved Carl Sagan’s engagement and aspects of his communication became a pop culture phenomenon – ‘billions upon billions’ became somewhat of a catchphrase originating in the COSMOS series, and ‘sagan’ thus became a unit for measuring an immense number of anything.
 The academic circles at the same time stood divided.
-Some colleagues of his admired his ability to address science topics in accessible for wide audience ways, others blamed him for being obsessed with his own celebrity-status and disapproved of allegedly sacrificing the quality of his science work for stardom.
-Not having quite the recognition for his contribution to science, due to the misconception that an individual can only be either a scientist or a public figure, became known as ‘The Sagan Effect’.
-Today, we know that the value of his scientific works equally high as the one of his prized peers who did not partake in science communication.
-Recent studies even show that his work might have surpassed in many aspects the merit of some of his contemporaries.
-After the Second Word War, with the development of mass media, the strive of the public for wider knowledge, and the looming demand for public approval of science budgets, the appearance of Carl Sagan and a few others before him as a scientist and a widely popular public figure, slowly built up the necessary critical mass for the birth of the Science Celebrity.
+Some colleagues of his admired his ability to address science topics in accessible for wide audience ways.
+Others blamed him for being obsessed with his celebrity status and disapproved of allegedly sacrificing the quality of his scientific work for stardom.
+Not being recognised for his contribution to science, due to the misconception that an individual can only be either a scientist or a public figure, became known as ‘The Sagan Effect’.
+Today, we know that the value of his scientific works is equally high as the one of his prized peers who did not partake in science communication.
+Recent studies show that his work might have surpassed the merit of some of his contemporaries in many aspects.
+After the Second World War, with the development of mass media, the strive of the public for broader knowledge, and the looming demand for public approval of science budgets, the appearance of Carl Sagan and a few others before him as a scientist and a widely popular public figure, slowly built up the necessary critical mass for the birth of the Science Celebrity.

 The rise of the celebrity scientists